Dede (religious figure)

 In some regions this hierarchy is modified in such a way that the Pir and Murshid change places.
 This is exclusively a functional hierarchy, as all involved come from a dede family.
 They fulfill functions that are complementary in nature, and would be meaningless in isolation from each other.
-The dede families, all of them called ocakzâdes, have distributed these duties among themselves.
+The dede families, all of them called ocakzades, have distributed these duties among themselves.

 An Alevi dede focuses on the mystical Islamic teachings of the Twelve Imams, the Buyruks (mainly the Imam Câfer-i Sadık Buyruğu) and Haji Bektash Veli.

 Qualifications

 According to the books of the Buyruk which include the basic principles of the Alevi faith, and the traditions that survive among the Alevis, a dede must have the following qualifications: